GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 ### Create Configuration

-The CDS API Spot Service configuration definitions are defined [above](#configuration).
+The DS API Spot Service configuration definitions are defined [above](#configuration).
 You can view an example in the MLB examples config [here](../../examples/mlb/config/api/config.json).
 Make the appropriate modifications and then copy to your storage bucket.

 Copy configuration to the storage bucket: